ethanyen30/shared-nlp-hw/adversarial/README.md

 *Q:* Can I submit more questions?

 *A:* No, submit your best questions.
+However, you will probably need to write many bad questions before you manage to write a good question.

 *Q:* What humans should be able to answer the question?
 Is it okay if it's hard?